Smarter Giving: How Seniors Can Make an Impact and Save on Taxes

 • QCDs count toward your Required Minimum Distributions (RMDs), helping you avoid the 25% penalty tax for missed RMDs.

-• By lowering your Adjusted Gross Income (AGI), QCDs can help you avoid higher Medicare premiums and other AGI-related penalties.
+• By lowering your Adjusted Gross Income (AGI), tax-saving tools like QCDs can help you avoid higher Medicare premiums and other AGI-related penalties.

 Additional Benefits: